storyblok/php-management-api-client/README.md

 ### Retrieve all the spaces

-Fetch a list of all spaces associated with your account in the current region (the region is initialized in the `MapiClient`):
+Fetch a list of all spaces associated with your account in the current region (the region is initialized in the `ManagementApiClient`):

 ```php
 // Retrieve all spaces